World Suicide Prevention Day Brochure

-Click here to download a Chinese version of the brochure in PDF format
+Click here to download a Bahasa Melayu version of the brochure in PDF format.

-Click here to download an Urdu version of the brochure in PDF format
+Click here to download a Urdu version of the brochure in PDF format.

 Suicide is the result of a convergence of genetic, psychological, social and cultural and other risk factors, sometimes combined with experiences of trauma and loss.
 People who take their own lives represent a heterogeneous group, with unique, complex and multifaceted causal influences preceding their final act.
 Such heterogeneity presents challenges for suicide prevention experts.
 These challenges can be overcome by adopting a multilevel and cohesive approach to suicide prevention.